Raphhh/puppy-config/README.md

 ## Visibility restriction

-You can determine namespace in your config, and restrict the visibility of each namespace.
+You can determine some namespaces in your config, and restrict the visibility of each namespace.

 For example, imagine you set this config, with two namespaces: 'a' and 'b'.